 On the far side of the bridge, you will reach a junction with a trail continuing up the gorge to Duck Reach, which a sign lists as a 90-minute return.
 This hike is listed as one of Tasmania’s 60 Great Short Walks and offers impressive views of the gorge.
 If you’re not hiking to Duck Reach, turn left to stay on Bridge Walk and close out the loop.
 Go over a rise and descend to a junction behind the lawn and pool.
 Stay to the right through the last junction to hike back up to the car park where the loop started.
 On this last short ascent, you will pass the cafe and chairlift and might see a couple peacocks flashing their colorful plumage around the parking lot.

-No permit is required to hike in Cataract Gorge Reserve, but there is a fee to leave a vehicle at First Basin Car Park.
+No permit is required to hike in Cataract Gorge Reserve, but a fee is charged to leave a vehicle at First Basin Car Park.
 Use the pay and display kiosk before setting out.
-You can pay $2.50 for 4 hours (or $4 for 8 hours), which should be plenty of time to explore Cataract Gorge Reserve (prices in Australian dollars as of April, 2014).
 Dogs and bikes are not allowed.
 The Cataract Gorge is an impressive area to visit with peaceful spots and dramatic natural features on the doorstep of one of Tasmania’s principle cities.